folded-ear/gobrennas-api/sections.md

 1. New "Add Section" button, to either:
     1. create a blank _owned_ section, or
-    1. search for _owned_ sections (not all recipes) to include _by reference_.
+   1. search for _owned_ sections to include _by reference_.
-        1. This should probably have a toggle to search for all recipes, not just sections.
+       1. This needs a toggle to search for recipes, instead of _owned_ sections.
+Or between _owned_ sections and everything?
 1. _Owned_ sections contain title, ingredients, directions, and labels.
     1. Title is required and gets defaulted to "MOAR Goober Whosit" or something.
     1. Ingredients are optional, with a blank ElEdit row visible to start.